Statsomat/Datasets/README.md

 •	a CSV file to be uploaded to the Statsomat/CFA app
 •	a model in `lavaan` syntax to be typed directly in the browser of the app, saved in `Cases/model.txt`
-•	references for the dataset and for the interpretation, to be compared to the text interpretation delivered by the Statsomat/CFA app, saved in `Cases/sources.txt`
+•	links and references for the dataset and for the interpretation, to be compared to the text interpretation delivered by the Statsomat/CFA app, saved in `Cases/sources.txt`